Women in Guyana: Violence against women

 Fifty-five percent of respondents to a survey sponsored by the United Nations reported experiencing intimate partner violence (significantly higher than the global average), and 38 percent experienced physical or sexual violence.
 More than one in ten had experienced physical or sexual violence from a male partner within 12 months of the survey.
 Although a "persistent belief" exists that Indo-Guyanese women are subjected to greater amount of violence (related to the cultural belief that Indo-Guyanese men are more controlling), the survey results indicated little statistical difference among ethnic groups.

+Female inferiority was fueled by male violence and lack of women representation in the public sector.
+Women were not seen as household breadwinners; further limiting their sexual autonomy and economic agency.
+Any exhibited dependency on men led to extreme violence.

+On plantation estates, women were reported murdered between 1859 and 1907.

 Disabled women

 Non-governmental organizations sponsor projects addressing employment for disabled women in Guyana, but they are usually short-term and lack the continuity for sustained employment; national statistics and women's organizations lack data.

 Sexuality

 Women's sexuality, defined by heterosexual child-rearing, is otherwise invisible.
 Stereotypes of butch lesbians as aggressive and violent, and the visibility of such women, endanger them for being seen as a threat to male hegemony.
 Femme lesbians and cis-gendered women of any sexual orientation or identity, who are established in a community and have children from previous marriages, face less hostility.
 Male homosexuality is criminalized, and attempts to legislate equality regardless of sexual orientation have been thwarted by religious groups.